markd2/Playdate/README.md

 * [ ] Still need to flesh out the Sampler with stuffs.
 Now that I can see how big/small things actually are.
       - [ ] Fonts - Show basic use of fonts.
-Word wrapping in a box.
+            - Word wrapping in a box.
-            Scrolling bigger text with the crank.
-Toggle between justified and not.
-May need the @nothings hash table for scrolling and laying out a lot of text.
-Aim to integrate into TNH.
-Maybe have a CLI tool that can take a font, render a bunch of letters to an image and blort out a PNG and font table file.
-Configurable to "just numbers plus this punctation." or "all upper case" or "just !@*&!" symbols.
-See if the quality is decent enough to use.
-Oh, also maybe do attributed strings.
-Just a COUPLE of idears...
+            - Scrolling bigger text with the crank.
+            - Toggle between justified and not.
+            - May need the @nothings hash table for scrolling and wrapping out a lot of text (say for accessibility larger type)
+            - Aim to integrate into TNH.
+            - Maybe have a CLI tool that can take a font, render a bunch of letters to an image and blort out a PNG and font table file.
+              - Configurable to "just numbers plus this punctation." or "all upper case" or "just !@*&!" symbols.
+See if the quality is decent enough to use without retouching.
+            - Oh, also maybe do attributed strings.
+            - just a COUPLE of idears...
 * [ ] Timing / benchmarks for operations.
 Like how is memory latency vs calculation?
       There's a ton of "use RAM not CPU" in the discord(s), but sometimes (remember the G5's "9th order polynomial vs one round trip to RAM" thing?
 And that was over